jcolag/entropy-arbitrage/2026-07-20-seneca-falls-2.md

 * Ignore for ToC
 {:toc}

-While not nearly as important as some historians like to present it, today marks the 178<sup>th</sup> anniversary of the second/final day of the [Seneca Falls Convention](https://en.wikipedia.org/wiki/Seneca_Falls_Convention), the first *major* women's rights convention.
+While not nearly as important as some historians like to present it, today marks the 178<sup>th</sup> anniversary of the second/final day of the {% wiki Seneca_Falls_Convention|Seneca Falls Convention|en %}, the first *major* women's rights convention.
 I emphasize "major," because too many histories ignore how many prior women's rights groups---especially *Black women*---coordinated and met with each other to share ideas.

 ![The remaining exterior walls of the Wesleyan Methodist Church in Seneca Falls, NY, with a blue New York landmark sign describing the convention](/blog/assets/Wesleyan-Methodist-Church-Seneca-Falls-NY.png "Susan B. Anthony not pictured here, either...")